 Hesan Folklore and Ghost Stories

-In Hesan, folklore is a kind of memory.
-These stories are steeped in dread, fatalism, and reverence for the dead in weary familiarity.
-They echo the belief that the world itself is wounded, and that death is not an end, but a presence.
-The beating organ of Hesan endures in the black lace of mourning veils, in the hush of winter wells, in the lullabies that name the dead.
+In Hesa, folklore is a kind of memory.
+These stories are steeped in dread and fatalism.
+They echo the belief that the world itself is wounded, and that death is a presence.
+The beating organ of Hesa, common folk, endure in the black lace of mourning veils, in the hush of winter wells, in the lullabies that name the dead.
 While the Emperor is worshipped as divine, the countryside still drips with intimate spirits, wounded, and often hungry.

 The Lantern Wife